yuno-payments/yuno-docs/docs/Security and Compliance/card-verification.md

 > 📘 Select the Correct Provider
 >
 > * The credit card verification process isn't provided by all providers.
 Always contact your technical account manager to verify which providers support card verification.
 > * Yuno uses a zero-dollar authorization for card validations.
-If the provider does not support this flow, we will instead:
+If the provider does not support this flow, we will internally:
 >   * Authorize the minimum possible amount and then cancel the authorization for credit cards.
 >   * Perform a purchase for the minimum possible amount and then refund it for debit cards.